Japan-Digital-Archives/JDA-scripts/kahoku/readme.md

 When the scrapper reaches the last of the requests' items the response no longer includes a `resumptionToken` and will instead create a file called `final-[datetime].json`.
 Unfortunately, because the that resposne yields no unique identifier, files put in last will need to be de-duplicated.

 ## De-deduping
 The final response page is not given a `resumptionToken`.
 I have assumed that that page's items can change, namely, that new items can be added.
 As such, the files in `final-[datetime].json` are deduped.

+Empty files are cleared automatically.

 ### Why Resumption Tokens?
 The Kahoku API exposes `from`, `to`, and `until`-date filtering url params which would at first glance seem to make for a better option, but unfortuantely these are limited to only `date_modified` (as far as I could tell).